mayankhub87/Assignment-5-PBLJ/README.md

 # Assignment-5-PBLJ
-ava Programming Assignment 🚀
-This repository contains Java programs that demonstrate the use of autoboxing, serialization, file handling, and efficient data processing and management.
-The assignment is divided into three levels of difficulty: Easy, Medium, and Hard. 🎯
+📋 Assignment Questions

-Easy Level 🟢
+1. Easy Level 🟢
 Problem Statement
 Write a Java program to calculate the sum of a list of integers using autoboxing and unboxing.
 Include methods to parse strings into their respective wrapper classes (e.g., Integer.parseInt()).